 The rubber covers are attached to a front tightening tube and the barrier tube.
-They must be moved to the holes on the front tube and slid on the 2x2 tube.
+They must be moved to the holes on the front tube and slid on the 2x2 inch (5.08 x 5.08 cm) tube.

 Paddle Shaft Slip Clutch